PoomSmart/EmojiFonts/README.md

 1. Retrieve `NotoColorEmoji.ttf` with Samsung One UI 5.0 emojis somehow and place that in `oneui` folder.
 2. Execute `oneui.sh` to create themed font, output at `oneui/oneui.ttc`.

+## Twitter Twemoji

+1. Clone [twemoji](https://github.com/twitter/twemoji) and place its folder alongside this project.
+2. Execute `twemoji.sh` to create the themed font, output at `twemoji/twemoji.ttc`.

+## WhatsApp Emoji

+1. Retrieve `NotoColorEmoji.ttf` with WhatsApp emojis somehow and place that in `whatsapp` folder.
+2. Execute `whatsapp.sh` to create themed font, output at `whatsapp/whatsapp.ttc`.